-Waxes - A wax coats the finish and protects it from damage by exposure to sunlight, air pollution, etc. You should use a wax on your Honda when it is new.
+Waxes - A wax coats the finish and protects it from damage by exposure to sunlight, air pollution, etc. You should use a wax on your Honda when it is new

-Polishes - Polishes and cleaner/ waxes can restore the shine to paint shine.
+Polishes - Polishes and cleaner/ waxes can restore the shine to paint that has oxidized and lost some of its shine.
 They normally contain mild abrasives and solvents that remove the top layer of the finish.
 You should use a polish on your Honda if the finish does not have its original shine after using a wax.

-Cleaning tar, insects, etc. with removers also takes off the wax Remember to re-wax those areas, even if the rest of the car does not need waxing.
+Cleaning tar, insects, etc. with removers also takes off the wax.
+Remember to re-wax those areas. even if the rest of the car does not need waxing.